-18 IGNITION CONTROLLED LOCK-ON, OFF: When programmed ON the doors will lock when the key is on and all doors are closed.
+18 IGNITION CONTROLLED LOCK-ON, OFF: When programmed ON the doors will lock when the key is turned to the on position.

 19 FACTORY ALARM DISARM-WITH UNLOCK, BEFORE UNLOCK, REMOTE START ONLY: In the default setting the factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Unlock is pressed.
 The "Before Unlock" output to disarms the factory alarm before the unlock output activates and before remote start is activated.
 The "Remote Start Only" output disarms the factory alarm only before the remote start is activated.